What are fluoroquinolones (FQs)?

 Risk of worsening symptoms for those with myasthenia gravis.

 Potential irreversible peripheral neuropathy (nerve damage).

-Potential permanent side effects involving tendons, muscles, joints, nerves and the central nervous system.
+Potential permanent side effects involving tendons, muscles, joints, nerves, and the central nervous system.

 How fluoroquinolones cause severe side effects

-Fluoroquinolone toxicity refers to severe side effects from taking FQs, which is also commonly referred to as been “floxed” or having “FQ toxicity.”
+Fluoroquinolone toxicity refers to severe side effects from taking FQs, which is also commonly referred to as being “floxed” or having “FQ toxicity.”
 Fluoroquinolone toxicity is not very common but it can result in a wide range of severe and potentially permanent symptoms.
 The underlying mechanisms and symptoms include:

-Toxicity to musculoskeletal tissues, degradation of collagen and damage to the cartilage
+Toxicity to musculoskeletal tissues, degradation of collagen, and damage to the cartilage

 This can cause symptoms like joint pain, joint stiffness, tendonitis, and tendon rupture.